hashicorp/terraform-provider-azurerm/website/docs/r/stream_analytics_job.html.markdown

 * `tags` - A mapping of tags assigned to the resource.

+---

+An `identity` block supports the following:

+* `type` - (Required) The type of identity used for the Stream Analytics Job.
+Possible values are `SystemAssigned`.

 ## Attributes Reference

 The following attributes are exported in addition to the arguments listed above: